So you want to spend some money looking for that ‘unfair advantage’?

 Rear grip has always been a big issue with the Mustang.
 With careful truing and softening the rubber with some oil, I have achieved a decent balance of grip and handling with the tyres that came with the car.
 However, I want to see if simply fitting some Slot.it or NSR tyres would have been an effective shortcut.

 I’ll leave the project car there for now – with the NSR rear tyres, braid and Slot.it screws.
-Those will stay on the car for the next step in Part 9 – when I’ll remove the traction magnet.
+Those will stay on the car for the next step in Part 9 – Removing the Magnet.
 However, we’ll now go off on a bit of a tangent – a quick look at other upgrade parts, fitted in a completely new chassis…

 Building The Monster Mustang